 Roswell home prices are not only among the most expensive in Georgia, but Roswell real estate also consistently ranks among the most expensive in America.

-Roswell is a decidedly white-collar city, with fully 88.85% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Roswell is a city of managers, professionals, and sales and office workers.
-There are especially a lot of people living in Roswell who work in management occupations (17.74%), sales jobs (13.49%), and office and administrative support (9.32%).
+Roswell is a decidedly white-collar city, with fully 86.74% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Roswell is a city of managers, sales and office workers, and professionals.
+There are especially a lot of people living in Roswell who work in management occupations (17.95%), sales jobs (13.88%), and business and financial occupations (10.31%).

 Also of interest is that Roswell has more people living here who work in computers and math than 95% of the places in the US.

 The most common language spoken in Roswell is English.
-Other important languages spoken here include Spanish and Russian.
+Other important languages spoken here include Spanish and Langs. of India.